kubeflow/katib/README.md

 ## Community

 We are always growing our community and invite new users and AutoML enthusiasts to contribute to the Katib project.
-The following links provides information about getting involved in the community:
+The following links provide information about getting involved in the community:

 - If you use Katib, please update [the adopters list](ADOPTERS.md).